We’ve exceeded our goal!

-Cape Elizabeth is joining a plastic film recycling challenge sponsored by the maker of Trex® composite decking.
-The challenge will provide Cape Elizabeth with convenient bins for collecting recyclable plastic film like bread bags, bubble wrap, plastic mailers, and produce bags–the first of which will be located in the library’s entryway.
-Organizers, including the Cape Elizabeth Recycling Committee and a team of volunteers, are hoping to collect 1,000 pounds of plastic film over the course of a year, beginning on Earth Day, April 22.
+On Earth Day, April 22, 2023, Cape Elizabeth joined plastic film recycling challenge sponsored by the maker of Trex® composite decking.
+The challenge will provide Cape Elizabeth with convenient bins for collecting recyclable plastic film like bread bags, bubble wrap, plastic mailers, and produce bags-located in the library’s entryway.
+Organizers, including the Cape Elizabeth Recycling Committee and a team of volunteers, were hoping to collect 1,000 pounds of plastic film over the course of a year, from Earth Day, April 22, 2024 until Earth Day, April 22, 2025.
+However, we reached our goal in mid-October of 2024, just 6 months after we began the effort!

 In 2018, the U.S. Environmental Protection Agency estimated that Americans used nearly 7 billion pounds of polyethylene films, bags, and wraps annually and that only 12% of that material was recovered for recycling.
 Plastic films cannot go into commingled recycling because they tangle the sorting equipment.
 Partnering with local repositories, Trex® helps keep 300-400 million pounds of plastic film from the waste stream each year.